nextflow-io/website/content/blog/2016/docker-and-nextflow.md

     # File Author / Maintainer
     MAINTAINER Evan Floden <evanfloden@gmail.com>

-This sets the base distribution for our Docker image to be Debian v8.4, a lightweight Linux distribution that is ideally suited to the task.
+This sets the base distribution for our Docker image to be Debian v8.4, a lightweight Linux distribution that is ideally suited for the task.
 We must also specify the maintainer of the Docker image.

 Next we update the repository sources and install some essential tools such as `wget` and `perl`.